 Children at this age understand cause and effect and are capable of abstract thought.
 They can tell you about the progress of their current illness or injury, but their ability to understand the seriousness of the situation is limited.
 They can be involved with their care if explanations are kept simple and clear.
-Peer-group support becomes important at this age, but they will still have separation anxiety from their parents/carers when ill and fear pain and loss of control.
+Peer-group support becomes important at this age, but they will still suffer from anxiety when separated from their parents/carers when ill, and fear pain and loss of control.